Malware

 • Spyware: Focused specifically on gathering information about you.
 Think: data mining.

-On the Internet, spyware is programming that is put in someone’s computer to secretly gather information about the user and relay it to advertisers or other interested parties.
+Attacks can relay the data to advertisers or other interested parties.
 Spyware can infect a computer as a software virus or as the result of installing a new program.
-Data collecting programs that are installed with the user’s knowledge are not, properly speaking, spyware, if the user fully understands what data is being collected and with whom it is being shared.
+If a user knows they’ve installed a data collecting program and understands what data is being collected and with whom it is being shared, then it is not strictly considered spyware.

 Spyware and adware can cause many recognizable problems on infected computers, such as slow computer function, jumpy internet, and altered home pages in the web browser.
 While spyware and adware can affect any OS, Windows users are the hardest hit.
 This is due to the fact that Windows is the most widely used OS across the world.

-It is not uncommon to see internet ads claiming that your computer is infected with spyware or viruses and asking you to click for a “free scan.”
-These ads are bait for the unwary user, and once clicked on, the ad will lead to a download that will infect the user’s computer with spyware or some other malignant software, all while telling the user that it is removing threats from the computer.
+You may have seen internet ads claiming that your computer is infected with spyware or viruses and asking you to click for a “free scan.”
+Unwary users may click on these ads, leading to a download that will infect the user’s computer with malware, all while telling the user that it is removing threats from the computer.
 It is important to avoid such ads.

 Keyloggers